klis87/redux-requests/packages/redux-saga-requests/README.md

 In above case, not only the last `/books` request could be successful, but also it could be aborted with `cancelRequest` action, as `sendRequest` would be aborted as it would lose with `take(CANCEL_REQUEST)` effect.

-Of course, you can send requests directly from your sagas:
+Of course, you can send requests directly also from your sagas:
 ```javascript
 function* fetchBookSaga() {
   const { response, error } = yield call(sendRequest, fetchBooks(), true);